imgly/imgly-sdk-html5/DEVELOP.md

 What does renderPreview: true really do in class Operation?
 It allows previews to be rendered, but that is a bit confusing.

+# Adding new stickers
+Sticker files have follow the naming convention stickers/sticker-{name}.png.
+In order to add new stickers, the stickerContainer list has to be extended both in coffeescript and in sass.